Note to Students, Parents and Teachers:

-The problem with every existing textbook for this grade level is that Hinduism is presented negatively, incompletely, and inaccurately.
-This lesson is patterned after a typical chapter on the Jewish faith in these same books.
-It deliberately does not follow the specific California standards for presenting the Hindu religion because we believe them to be deeply flawed and contrary to the State's own general rule that teaching material must: 1) be historically accurate, 2) "instill in each child a sense of pride in his or her heritage" and 3) avoid "adverse reflection" on a religion.
-It is our intent that this lesson will serve as a model for US textbooks, providing an authentic depicition of the eminent history and traditions of the faith while giving 10-year old Hindu students justifiable pride in their religion.
+The problem with every existing textbook for this grade level is that Hinduism is presented negatively, incompletely and inaccurately.
+This lesson is patterned after a typical chapter on the other faiths in these same books.
+It deliberately does not follow the specific California standards for presenting the Hindu religion because we believe them to be deeply flawed and contrary to the State’s own general rule that teaching material must: 1) be historically accurate, 2) “instill in each child a sense of pride in his or her heritage” and 3) avoid “adverse reflection” on a religion.
+It is our intent that this lesson will serve as a model for US textbooks, providing an authentic depiction of the eminent history and traditions of the faith while giving 10-year-old Hindu students justifiable pride in their religion.

 In most states teachers are allowed to supplement the textbooks with additional material.
 This lesson may be offered as a more accurate basis for the classroom study of the origins and development of Hinduism in ancient India.

 Hinduism Today’s Teaching Standards: At the beginning of each of these chapters sections, we present our outline for Hinduism in 6th grade history books.
 It is intended to replace existing lists of required topics, such as those found in the California Standards.

 1. Explain the similarities between Indus-Sarasvati civilization and later Hindu culture.

 2. Discuss why the Aryan Invasion theory has been disputed by many scholars.

 3. Discuss the social and political system and advancement of science and culture.

 4. Explain the development of religion in India between 1000 bce and 500 ce.

 1. Many Hindu religious practices are seen in the archeological remains of the Indus-Sarasvati civilization.